qzhang503/proteoQ/README.md

 as, `maxit` and `epsilon`, are defined in and for use with [`normalmixEM`](https://cran.r-project.org/web/packages/mixtools/mixtools.pdf).

-It is also feasible to perform `standPep` aganist defined sample columns and data rows.
-Moreover, the utility can be applied iteratively with cummulative effects.
+It is also feasible to perform `standPep` against defined sample columns and data rows.
+Moreover, the utility can be applied interactively with cumulative effects.
 Combinations and iterations of the features can lead to specialty sample alignments that will discuss soon (sections 1.3.5 - 1.3.7).
 Before delving more into the details, we would probably need some helps from the `pepHist` utility in the immediately following.

 #### 1.3.4 pepHist